Public sex

 Exposure

-Punishment: Up to two years in prison, and/or a fine
+Punishment: Up to two years in prison, and/or a fine.

 Voyeurism

-Punishment: Up to two years in prison, and/or a fine
+Punishment: Up to two years in prison, and/or a fine.

 Sex in public places

 Public order offences exist to guard against outraging taste and decency.
 There are distinctions in law about where you can get it on.
 Sex in private dwellings (such as your house) is fine, even if it’s in your front room with the windows open.
-But public settings (like shagging in the supermarket aisle), funnily enough, aren’t legal.
-“In public” means the conduct must happen in a place where there is a high possibility of at least two members of public possibly seeing it (thus the supermarket-shagging ban).
+But having sex in public (e.g. shagging in the supermarket aisle), funnily enough, isn’t legal.
+In the UK, ‘public sex’ means it must occur in a place where there is a high possibility of at least two members of the public possibly seeing it (hence the supermarket-shagging ban).

 But sex in isolated places is technically OK, so long as you have a reasonable expectation of privacy – and, of course, you don’t get spotted.

-Another part of the Act to watch out for is trespassing with intent to commit a sexual offence.
+Another part of the Sexual Offences Act to watch out for is trespassing with intent to commit a sexual offence.
 The Sexual Offences Act deems it illegal to trespass onto somebody else’s property to get it on, any time day or night.
 This includes outdoor places as well as buildings.

 Police will usually only act on a complaint from a third-party or witness.
 So, if you’re not rumbled, your al fresco fumble should be fine.
 But be careful.